 HAVE YOUR ESSAYS PROOFREAD

-One of the most important things is to have your essays read either by Amy Kehoe in the NU Office of Fellowships, or by an adviser, professor, the Writing Center, or even a friend.
+One of the most important things is to have your essays read either by anyone- an adviser, professor, the Writing Center, and even a friend.
 A good proofreader will find things that your word processing software's spell check and grammar check won't pick up.
 For example, "study abroad" is often spelled incorrectly in essays as "study aboard."
 Spell check won't catch this error, since "aboard" is an actual word.
 In addition, a good proofreader can make suggestions on how to clarify a point that made sense to you but may not make sense to someone else.

 Remember, this is a competitive scholarship program, and the selection panelists' only chance to get to know you is through your essays.
 Do not assume the reader knows anything about you – they don't know anything you don't tell them!
 One of the primary criteria for consideration is increasing the diversity of study abroad, but the reader only knows your "diversity" if you tell them.

 - "Diversity" in international education is defined very broadly and can mean identifying as any of the following: racial or ethnic minority, first-generation college student, first-generation American, STEM or fine arts major, male, LGBTQ+, physically or learning disabled, non-traditional undergraduate age (over 24), community college transfer student, single parent, married, etc.

 - You will also want to address why you need the money.
 Everyone applying has high financial need, so you will want to talk about any specific circumstances that you'd like the panelists to take into consideration (e.g., siblings in college, lack of income from job while abroad, self-supporting/independent student, etc.).